europeana/media-player/README.md

-# Europeana Media Player
+# Europeana Media Player Library

-Created as part of the Europeana Media Generic Services Project
+Created as part of the [Europeana Media Project](https://pro.europeana.eu/project/europeana-media)

 ### First

 Install deps from project root with `yarn` or `npm i`

-### Start development server with:

-`yarn start:dev` or `npm run start:dev`

-It's possible to use a different port by specifying this first like so:

-`EUPS_PORT=7788 yarn start:dev` to start with port 7788.
-Same for npm just include `EUPS_PORT=7788` at the beginning.

 ### Build for production